openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ![flash continues](../../Images/Edison/mid_flash.png)

-After several reboots (don’t panic), you should get a ubilinux login prompt (If you see Yocto instead of ubliniux, then you need to go back to Step 1-2 and start the flash process over again).
+After several reboots (don’t panic), you should get a ubilinux login prompt (If you see Yocto instead of ubilinux, then you need to go back to Step 1-2 and start the flash process over again).
 Use login `root` and password `edison`.

 ![Successful flash](../../Images/Edison/successful.png)

 CONGRATULATIONS!
-You just flashed the edison!
+You just flashed the Edison!
 Wahoo!
 Now, let's keep going.

 ### **1-4 Hostname for Edison**